The Fundamentals of How to Lose Weight

 Taking a look at the foods you're eating at a more specific level is always a good call when you're dieting to lose weight.
 There are times you need different things, and that's just how life works, but there are some things that you should just be avoided from the get-go!

-Saturated fats are the easiest place to start when you’re looking at weight loss.
+Saturated fats are the easiest place to start when you’re wanting to lose weight.
 They are full of unhealthy fats that offer your body next to nothing in terms of nutritional value.
 They’re stubborn and full of calories you don’t need.
 If you can cut them, you’ll be doing yourself a huge favour and allowing yourself to eat more healthy food in your day to keep you from being hungry and keep you full of energy!

 The glycaemic index is another thing that you need to be keeping in mind when you're looking at what you should and shouldn't be eating.
 All food has a place ion the glycaemic index; it's just a case of knowing what goes where, and what it all means.
 The higher the food is on the index, the quicker your body is able to process it, release insulin into your blood raising your blood sugar, and then crashing and making your hungry again while killing your mood too.
 Aim for low GI foods that will keep you fuller for longer and prevent these spikes and drops in your blood sugar – and your mood!